projecthorus/horus-gui/README.md

 ## Usage

 ### Binary Builds
-Until we sort out automated release builds, binary releases of horus-gui for Windows and OSX (M1 and Intel) are available here: https://rfhead.net/horus/horusgui/
+Binary builds for some platforms are available on the releases page: https://github.com/projecthorus/horus-gui/releases

 Please let me know if you have issues!